nosarthur/nowhub/project-template.md

 - postgres
 - REST API
 - gRPC
+- tensorflow

-## timeline
+## project plan

-For better project management, the owner is encouraged to provide rough timelines for the development cycles
+Please include a brief summary of the **current status** and a rough timelines for the development cycles.

-1. milestone
+For example,

+The milestones are

+1. database models: 2 weeks
-1. milestone 2
+1. REST API: 2 week
+1. javascript frontend: 3 weeks
+1. machine learning micro service: 4 weeks

 ## communication